 Page won an Oscar nomination for playing the title character in the 2007 hit ‘Juno’ and has appeared in movies like Inception and X-Men: Days of Future Past.
-She also featured alongside Willem Dafoe as telepathic teenager Jodie in the 2013 game Beyond: Two Souls.
+They also featured alongside Willem Dafoe as telepathic teenager Jodie in the 2013 game Beyond: Two Souls.

 The new movie, 1UP, is set to include Paris Berelc as the excluded gamer.
 Berelc is probably best known for her role in Adam Sandler’s spooky comedy Hubie Halloween.